 If you as a manager are dating one of your underlings, any decision you make involving them could be seen as favoritism.
 Did you give them more hours or give them time off when requested, but couldn’t do the same for someone else?

-This may be perceived by your other subordinates as you prioritizing your partner’s needs or wants.
+This may be perceived by your other subordinates as you prioritize your partner’s needs or wants.

 Discomfort Over PDA by Coworkers